coderamen666/srd-v3.5-md/spells/spells-t-z.md

 those creatures must be in contact with you.
 Exceeding this limit causes the spell to fail.

-An unwilling creature can't be teleported by *word of recall.* Likewise, a creature's Will save (or spell resistance) prevents items in its possession from being teleported.
+An unwilling creature can’t be teleported by *word of recall.* Likewise, a creature’s Will save (or spell resistance) prevents items in its possession from being teleported.
 Unattended, nonmagical objects receive no saving throw.